pts/encrypt-script-bash/README.txt

   the decrypted stream may get ruined.) `gpg --symmetric --force-mdc` does provide integrity protection.

+Encrypted scripts are not binary-safe.
+They are safe if the script to be encrypted doesn't contain the 0 byte (ASCII NUL).
+Bash ignores this byte in some context such as here-documents (<<'END').
+Zsh doesn't ignore it.

 openssl version compatibility:

 * OpenSSL 0.9.8k 25 Mar 2009: OK (default is -md md5)